Transparency statement about artificial intelligence assistance in this project

 Intro

 A uniform high-level API layer across engines doesn’t exist partly due to the tedious, boring work writing engine adapters and abstractions.
 Nobody likes doing that.
+But we can (and should!) outsource this to AI.
+It will accurately map one API to another.

 Since LunyScript is an open source project, certain rules and guidelines for using AI needed to be established.